-- All parents/carers are encouraged to participate at all levels in the full life of the school. - As part of the schools commitment to equality and diversity, a group made up of members of the school community including pupils, staff, local community members, parents/carers, local faith groups and local disability groups has been developed to support the school with matters related to its equalities duties and the nature of the extended services that the school will offer. - We will, as a school, establish and strengthen partnerships with other schools to share good practice, exchange information and foster multi-cultural, multi-geographical and multi-generational activities. - Members of the local community regularly join in school activities e.g. school fair, Gypsy, Roma and Traveller month celebrations, Black history month celebrations, Eid celebrations, harvest festival etc. - The school has a role to play in supporting new and settled communities. - We plan to increase consultation and engagement of community members to monitor and evaluate efficiency and fairness of extended services. - Establish links with community groups and organisations to increase range of activities and services they can offer. - Establish links with community groups and organisations to share good practice and grassroots knowledge. - Increase participation and empowerment of community members on all extended services. - Emphasise equal contribution to society of members from different backgrounds with various lifestyles and identities.
+- All parents/carers are encouraged to participate at all levels in the full life of the school. - As part of the schools commitment to equality and diversity, a group made up of members of the school community including pupils, staff, local community members, parents/carers, local faith groups and local disability groups has been developed to support the school with matters related to its equalities duties and the nature of the extended services that the school will offer. - We will, as a school, establish and strengthen partnerships with other schools to share good practice, exchange information and foster multi-cultural, multi-geographical and multi-generational activities. - Members of the local community regularly join in school activities e.g. school fair, Gypsy, Roma and Traveller month celebrations, Black history month celebrations, Eid celebrations, harvest festival etc. - The school has a role to play in supporting new and settled communities. - We plan to increase consultation and engagement of community members to monitor and evaluate efficiency and fairness of extended services. - Establish links with community groups and organisations to increase range of activities and services they can offer. - Establish links with community groups and organisations to share good practice and grassroots knowledge. - Foster positive relationships between and within groups of pupils, workers, staff, parents, carers and families. - Facilitate meaningful and continuous interaction between and within members of different groups. - Establish and strengthen effective approaches to monitor, evaluate, manage and prevent conflict.